-The Search for Pusong Bayaning Landbanker is an awards mechanism of the Bank's Program on Awards and Incentives for Service Excellence (PRAISE) which is aimed at recognizing employees whose heroic acts of public service, exceptional or extraordinary contributions that promote the Bank's mission, commitment to the Code of Conduct, corporate values and uphold RA 6713.
+The Search for Pusong Bayaning Landbanker is an awards mechanism of the Bank's Program on Awards and Incentives for Service Excellence (PRAISE) which is aimed at recognizing employees whose heroic acts of public service and exceptional or extraordinary contributions promote the Bank's mission, Code of Conduct, corporate values, as well as the principles upheld in RA 6713.
 It is composed of two award categories, namely the Parangal Para sa Kabayanihan and the Parangal Para sa Huwarang Serbisyo Publiko, which are conferred in individual and group sub-categories.
 The Search is an internal mechanism for building LANDBANK's pool of exemplars who will be considered for possible nomination to the annual Search for Outstanding Government Workers of the CSC Honor Awards Program (HAP).